lapinek/platform-scripting/README.md

 * For AM, you can read about scripting in [Developing with Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#chap-dev-scripts) section of its Development Guide.

     The doc provides information about the contexts to which scripts can be applied, the ways of managing and configuring scripts in AM, and the APIs, objects, and data available for scripts during runtime.

     The scripting engine configuration is described in the [Scripting Reference](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#global-scripting) part of the doc.

-    > Similar and less complete section, `About Scripting`, exists in AM's [Authentication and Single Sign-On](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#about-scripting), and [Authorization](https://backstage.forgerock.com/docs/am/6.5/authorization-guide/#about-scripting) Guides.
+    In addition, [Device ID (Match) Authentication Module](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#device-id-match-hints), [Device ID (Save) Module](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#device-id-save-hints), and [Using Server-side Authentication Scripts in Authentication Modules](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#sec-scripted-auth-module) chapters of the Authentication and Single Sign-On Guide demonstrate how scripts included in AM could be used for extending authentication chains.

 * To learn about scripting in IDM, you can start with the [Extending IDM Functionality By Using Scripts](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#chap-scripting) chapter of IDM's Integrator's Guide.